EmirKorkutUnal/The-Potential-Power-of-Artificial-Neural-Networks/README.md

   <th>table</th>   <td>  -29.3051</td> <td>    4.243</td> <td>   -6.906</td> <td> 0.000</td> <td>  -37.622</td> <td>  -20.988</td>
 </tr>
 </tbody></table>
-With all variables having a meaningful effect, the model achieves a 0.904 R-squared; more that 90% of all price variance is explained by these variables in this model.
+With all variables having a meaningful effect, the model achieves a 0.904 R-squared; more that 90% of all price variance is explained by the variables in this model.
 This is a very good score.
 Let's see if we can get something better.
 <h2>GAM</h2>
 <pre>
 gam = LinearGAM(terms='auto').fit(x_train1, y_train)